markdcross/pre-project2-portfolio/README.md

 The second page is my portfolio, including links to the deployed app and repo of a few of my recent projects.

-My résumé is linked, and a modal including a contact form and my direct information is available as well.
+My résumé is linked (update also pending), and a modal including a contact form and my direct information is available as well.

 Thanks for taking a look!